Dyslexic - is that my child?

 Dyslexia is primarily about difficulties with reading, spelling and writing.
-It is very difficult for any individual to realise why they are different.
-They may recognise that what they can and cannot do is different, for example spelling accurately or remembering times-table facts, but they are unlikely to know why.
+It is very difficult for any chidl to realise why they are different.
+They may recognise that what they can and cannot do is different, for example spelling accurately or remembering times table facts, but they are unlikely to know why.

-Dyslexia is a life-long condition that cannot be cured but with appropriate, timely help and intervention and good use of coping strategies its impact and effects may be minimised.
-Some associated difficulties can be identified and treated; for example, glue ear (otitis media), common in children with dyslexia, can affect the acquisition of auditory discrimination skills, which in turn affects the development of phonics in reading.
-Other aids, such as coloured lenses (it is important to screen for this), are likely to be effective in only 20 per cent of cases.
+Dyslexia is a life-long condition that cannot be cured, but its effects can be minimised with appropriate, timely help and intervention and good use of coping strategies.
+There may be associated difficulties that can be identified and treated; for example, glue ear (otitis media), common in children with dyslexia, can affect their hearing, which in turn affects their ability to learn phonics in reading.
+Aids, such as coloured lenses (it is important to screen for this), are likely to be effective in only some 20 per cent of cases.